 They both come with a ton a shortcut like definition navigation, parameter info, comment, tab switching.
 You can even define your own shortcuts.

 As a developer, you may also need that your source code editor has the ability to use source versioning like Github, subversion, TFS.

-Atom-TFS is right package for TFS integration.
-At the time of writing, the plugin is in a very active development.
-It offers you three basic commands check-in, get and undo.
-You must also need to have Visual studio and TFS Power Tools to be installed to use it.
+Atom-TFS is the right package for TFS integration.
+At the time of writing, the plugin is in very active development.
+It offers you three basic commands check-in, get, and undo.
+You must also need to have Visual Studio and TFS Power Tools to be installed to use it.
 You also have to note that atom-TFS is not only the unique TFS plugin available on atom but it is the most featured one at the time of writing.

-Vscode has a full support of TFS 2015 update 2 and later.
-Compared to Atom, Vscode offers a lot of additional features like merge or resolve conflicts, branch controls, staging and unstaging commands and so on… the list if very long, you can get more details at https://code.visualstudio.com/Docs/editor/versioncontrol
+Vscode has the full support of the TFS 2015 update 2 and later.
+Compared to Atom, Vscode offers a lot of additional features like merge or resolve conflicts, branch controls, staging, and upstaging commands and so on… the list if very long, you can get more details at https://code.visualstudio.com/Docs/editor/versioncontrol